Skip to main content

 These effects disrupt the intended functioning of the integrated circuit and result in failure.
 The nature of a microprocessor chip makes repair impossible and the failed chip has to be replaced.

-This page titled 24.3: Electromigration Damage is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 24.3: Electromigration Damage is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?